Generating sets and representability for symplectic capacities: Main results and applications

-\textnormal{By Corollary \ref{cor:gen}, under the hypotheses of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:caps}, condition (*) is satisfied with ``monotonely generates'' replaced by ``countably $\tau_0$-Borel-generates''.
-Therefore potentially, the proof technique for Corollary \ref{cor:gen} may be adapted, in order to provide a negative answer to Question \ref{q:rec} under suitable conditions on $\CCC$ that do not involve (*). } \end{rmk} Our \emph{second main result} provides a condition that morally speaking, is weaker than those of Theorem \ref{thm:card cap gen}(\ref{thm:card cap gen:caps},\ref{thm:card cap gen:ncaps}), and under which every generating set of capacities is still uncountable.
-Here we use the following more restrictive meaning of ``generating''. \begin{defi}[Finitely differentiably generating set] Let $S$ be a set, and $\F,\G\subseteq[0,\infty]^S$.
-We say that $\G$ \emph{finitely-differentiably generates at least $\F$} iff the following holds.
-For every $F\in\F$ there exists a finite subset $\G_0\subseteq\G$ and a differentiable map $f:[0,\infty]^{\G_0}\to[0,\infty]$, such that $F=f\circ ev_{\G_0}$.\footnote{Here we view $[0,\infty]$ as a compact 1-dimensional manifold with boundary.
-Its Cartesian power is a manifold with boundary and corners.
-The map $f$ is only assumed to be differentiable one time, with possibly discontinuous derivative.} \end{defi} Let now $k,n\in\N:=\{1,2,\ldots\}$ and $(M,\om)$ be an object of $\OMEGA{kn}{k}$.
+Our second main result states that every finitely differentiably capacity-generating set for a small weak form category is uncountable, if the category contains a one-parameter family of objects that is ``strictly volume-increasing'' and ``embedding-capacity-wise constant''.
+Morally speaking, this hypothesis is weaker than those of the first main result.
+In order to state the result, we recall the notion of finite differentiable generation from Section \ref{sec:special cases}, reformulating and generalizing it slightly: \begin{Defi}[finite differentiable generation] Let $S$ be a set, and $\F,\G\subseteq[0,\infty]^S$.
+We say that $\G$ \emph{finitely differentiably generates at least $\F$} iff the following holds.
+For every $F\in\F$ there exists a finite subset $\G_0\subseteq\G$ and a differentiable function $f:[0,\infty]^{\G_0}\to[0,\infty]$ \footnote{Here we view $[0,\infty]$ as a compact 1-dimensional manifold with boundary.
+The set $[0,\infty]^{\G_0}$ carries a canonical structure of a smooth finite-dimensional manifold with boundary and corners.
+The function $f$ is only assumed to be differentiable one time, with possibly discontinuous derivative.} , such that $F=f\circ ev_{\G_0}$. \end{Defi} Let now $k,n\in\N:=\{1,2,\ldots\}$ and $(M,\om)$ be an object of $\OMEGA{kn}{k}$.
 We call $\om$ \emph{maxipotent} iff $\om^{\wedge n}=\om\wedge\cdots\wedge\om$ does not vanish anywhere. \begin{rmk}[maxipotency and nondegeneracy] \textnormal{Let $V$ be a (real) vector space and $k\in\N$.
 We call a $k$-linear form $\om$ on $V$ \emph{nondegenerate} iff interior multiplication with $\om$ is an injective map from $V$ to the space of $(k-1)$-linear forms.
 Let $k,n\in\N$ and assume that $\dim V=kn$.
 We call a skewsymmetric $k$-form $\om$ on $V$ \emph{maxipotent} iff $\om^{\wedge n}\neq0$.
 Every maxipotent form on $V$ is nondegenerate.
 The converse holds if and only if $k=1$, $k=2$, or $n=1$. } \end{rmk} Let $(M,\om)$ be a maxipotent object of $\OMEGA{kn}{k}$.
 We equip $M$ with the orientation induced by $\om^{\wedge n}$ and define